 Seriously, close your browser.
 As much as internet speeds are something of a mysterious force, there are a few obvious ways to cut down on your extraneous data use.
 The easiest method is hiding in plain sight: your Taskbar.
 Right-click on your Taskbar and select the Task Manager.

 Next, click on the Network category.
 If you see any pesky programs hogging up your network connection, particularly currently running games, right-click on the program and select End task.
+When it comes to learning how to speed up Steam downloads, ending any unnecessary programs is probably the most crucial tip we can offer.

 Optimize Steam’s Software